blackbone/other-ecs-benchmarks/README.md

 # Problems

 1. Because of nature of BenchmarkDotNet there's sequential iteration of creating entities happening.
-   This leads to case where, for example we creating 100k entities in benchmark, it's properly cleared in Setup and Cleanup but benchmark itself will be called multiple times which will lead to creating 100k entities, then another 100k and in some cases lead to millions of entities in the world which can affect perfomance of creation and deletion on certain ECS implementations.
+   This leads to case where, for example we're creating 100k entities in benchmark, it's properly cleared in Setup and Cleanup but benchmark itself will be called multiple times which will lead to creating 100k entities, then another 100k and in some cases lead to millions of entities in the world which can affect performance of creation and deletion on certain ECS implementations.
 2. System benchmarks which uses *Padding* property produces up to 1.100.000 entities each because of logic of padding generation.
-It affects runs duration but for now i'm not sure about correct way do fix that (maybe keep entire entities count up to *EntityCount* so it'll not affect speed but it'll reduce actual entity count to about 9.9k so archetype ecs implementation will gain significant boost).
+It affects runs duration but for now i'm not sure about correct way do fix that (maybe keep entire entities count up to *EntityCount* so it'll not affect speed, but it'll reduce actual entity count to about 9.9k so archetype ecs implementation will gain significant boost).
 3. Because some framework deleting entity on delete last components there are differences in behaviours in tests and benchmarks.
-   For example **RemoveComponent** benchmark will work faster with Arch and FennECS because they're not deleting entity.
+   For example **RemoveComponent** benchmark will work faster with Arch and Fennecs because they're not deleting entity.
    Because of that special property called `DeletesEntityOnLastComponentDeletion` is required to be implemented in each context.
-4. **TinyECS** - Deleting entities during lock causing stackoverflow on merge so get rid of lock during deletions.